 The clothing style of some of the Warlords.
 Sun visors probably weren't a standard in Japanese fashion back then.
 Ditto Masanori with his KaminaShades, and Gracia's top hat.

-Oh, and if you command a Warlord to move to a non-adjacent nation, they travel by blimp.
+If you command a Warlord to move to a non-adjacent nation, they travel by blimp.

 There are also several obvious computer monitors in the Bank, seen in the background when interacting with its shopkeeper.